Inpatient and Outpatient Surgery

 Minimally Invasive Surgery

-Laparoscopic or minimally invasive surgical techniques often allow patients to leave the hospital with smaller scars and a faster recovery compared to traditional, open surgery.
+Robotic/laparoscopic or minimally invasive surgical techniques often enable patients to leave the hospital with smaller scars and a faster recovery compared to traditional, open surgery.
 Other advantages of minimally invasive surgery can include greater surgical precision, fewer complications, reduced pain and discomfort, less trauma, less blood loss, reduced risk of infection and shorter hospital stays.
-Many of the procedures below may be done laparoscopically.
+Many of the procedures below may be done using robotic/laparoscopic techniques.
 Talk to your doctor about whether minimally invasive surgery is right for your procedure and individual situation.

 Common Surgical Procedures